MilanFatschel/AdvancedLaneFinding/README.md

 I used a combination of color and gradient thresholds to generate a binary image.
 This included the combination of filters such as sobel, magnitude, gradient and color (s channel) to retrieve an image that highlights both sets of lanes nicely.
-This process was a mostly trial and error process of tuning thresholds to get the correct effect.
+This was mostly a trial and error process of tuning thresholds to get the correct effect.

 ![alt text][image4]